bp/resqpy/docs/tutorial/getting_started_with_model.rst

 Importing the **model** module
 ------------------------------
-In this tutorial, we will be using the :class:`resqpy.model.Model` class which is contained in the model.py module.
+In this tutorial, we will be using the :class:`resqpy.model.Model` class which is contained in :mod:`resqpy.model`.
 This can be imported with:

 .. code-block:: python